The Management Team

-Tara Urs, Special Counsel for Civil Policy and Practice, Training, and Employee Development
+Tara Urs, Special Counsel, Civil Policy and Practice, Training, and Employee Development

-Tara Urs, the civil practice and policy director, helps direct the department’s civil practice, working on policy reform and supporting the divisions’ civil practice.
+Tara Urs, special counsel for civil policy and practice, training, and employee development, helps direct the department’s civil practice, working on policy reform and supporting the divisions’ civil practice.
 She also supervises the training team and works with the managing attorneys and training coordinator to ensure a high-quality summer intern program.
 Before joining DPD’s management team, she practiced family defense in the Department’s Defender Association Division and, prior to that, worked as a staff attorney at the Brooklyn Family Defense Project.
 Tara received her BA from Wesleyan University and her JD from New York University School of Law, where she was an Arthur Garfield Hays Civil Liberties Fellow and winner of the John Perry Prize for Civil Liberties and Civil Rights.
 She clerked for Judge Deborah A. Batts, U.S. District Judge for the Southern District of New York.
 Immediately following law school, she worked in Cambodia as a resident fellow with the Open Society Justice Initiative designing and evaluating outreach systems for the Khmer Rouge trials.
 Tara is the author of several law review articles on child welfare law, transitional justice, and domestic violence and has taught legal research and writing at Seattle University School of Law and Brooklyn Law School.

 Four managing attorneys oversee the Department's four legal divisions.
 They supervise the attorneys, investigators, paralegals, mitigation specialists, and administrative staff who work to provide quality public defense to indigent clients.
 They also provide case strategy reviews, oversee office management, monitor caseloads, and handle the many other duties that come with running a large legal division.